ashutosh1919/masterPortfolio/README.md

 # Choose Theme 🌈

-- You can take a look at `src/theme.js` file where all available themes are mentioned with respective color codes.
+- You can take a look at `src/theme.js` file where all available themes are mentioned with their respective color codes.
 - At the bottom of this file you will see the below code:
   - `export const chosenTheme = blueTheme;`
   - You need to change the name from `blueTheme` to whatever theme you want to set your website to.